 - Select VPC with a Single Public Subnet

 2. Create EC2 Instance

-Now go to EC2 instances section of AWS console and start creating new instance of your choice using following steps.
+Now go to EC2 instances section of AWS console and start creating a new instance of your choice using the following steps.
 Remember that cPanel/WHM supports only CentOS, RedHat and CloudLinux operating systems only.

 - Select an Amazon Machine Image (AMI)